Skip to main content

 Japheth Mast / Unsplash

-While obesity is more common in older cats, any cat with an imbalance between their diet and exercise level can begin to pack on the pounds.
+While obesity is more common in older cats, any animal with an imbalance between their diet and exercise level can begin to pack on the pounds.
 Just like with humans, weight gain in cats is caused by eating more calories than they burn.
 However, weight gain can also be a symptom of medical conditions like hypothyroidism, and it can be indicative of pregnancy in unspayed female cats.

 #2: Keep your cat indoors and away from stray and feral cats